decargroup/miluv/docs/examples/ekf/se23_one_robot.md

 ## Importing Libraries and MILUV Utilities

-We start by importing the necessary libraries and utilities for this example as in the VINS example, with the only change being the EKF model we are using.
+We start by importing the necessary libraries and utilities for this example as in the VINS example, with the only change being the EKF model we are using and the fact that we do not need to import `miluv.utils` separately as we do not need to process VINS data.

 ```py
 import numpy as np